OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 04 - Add a new command.md

 4. **Implement Product Search by Company** that returns a list of products ordered by that company.
 5. **Run the app** and search of products that were purchased by a specified company.

+> [!NOTE]
-Note: The completed exercise with all of the code changes can be downloaded from here (add link to tag or archive).
+> The completed exercise with all of the code changes can be downloaded [from here](../src/completed.zip).
 This can be useful for troubleshooting purposes.
-If you ever need to reset your edits, you can clone again the repository and start over.
+> If you ever need to reset your edits, you can clone again the repository and start over.

 # Step 1 - Extend the Message Extension / plugin User Interface

-1. Open **manifest.json** and add the following json immediately after the **discountSearch** command.
-Here you're adding to the **"commands"** array which defines the list of commands supported by the ME / plugin.
+1. Open **manifest.json** and add the following json immediately after the `discountSearch` command.
+Here you're adding to the `commands` array which defines the list of commands supported by the ME / plugin.

 ```json
 {